Skip to main content

 9 Unique Souvenirs To Bring Home From Florence

-Florence was a thriving hub for artists and artisans when the city gave life to the Renaissance in the 14th century, but Florentine artistry didn’t end then.
+Florence was a thriving hub for artists and artisans since the city gave life to the Renaissance in the 14th century.
+Yet Florentine artistry didn’t end then.
 Today, the historic center—especially the areas around the Oltrarno, San Lorenzo, and Santa Croce districts—bursts with traditional workshops passed down through the generations sitting side by side with a new wave of up-and-coming, edgy artisans.
 All create one-of-a-kind handcrafted items in leather, gold, ceramics, paper, and more and are treasure troves for Florence gift ideas.

-For the most unique Florence keepsakes, skip the mass-made souvenirs and support these ateliers instead.
-Here’s an insider’s guide to the top Florence arts and crafts souvenirs.
+Bring a piece of Florence home with you by skipping the mass-made souvenirs and supporting these unique ateliers instead.
+Here’s an insider’s guide to the top Florence arts and crafts souvenirs, and where to find them.

 Browse Florence’s markets and boutiques for high-quality leather goods.